Japan

 Photo courtesy of Ancestry.com user Donald George.

-A sailor returns.
+A soldier returns.

 On 1 June 1956, 31 year-old Jesse F. Barnes set sail from Yokohama, Japan, aboard the U.S.S.
 General William Mitchell bound to arrive at the port of Seattle, Washington, in ten days.
 A native of Wilson and 1942 graduate of Darden High School, Barnes took passage in cabin class.
 The William Mitchell was a troopship that served with the United States Navy in World War II and the Korean War, regularly returned service men and women from Asia to Seattle.